borgo-lang/borgo/playground/examples.md

 ## Intro

-Welcome to the Borgo language tour!

-Borgo is a statically typed programming language that looks like Rust and compiles to Go.
+**Borgo** is a programming language that targets Go.

-From Rust it _borrows_:
+Imagine Go had:

+- Rust syntax
-- Sum types with exhaustive pattern matching
+- Union types
-- `Result<T, E>` and `Option<T>` instead of `nil`
+- `Option<T>` instead of `nil`
-- Type checker with good type inference
+- `Result<T>` instead of `T, error`
 - Error handling with `?` operator

-And leverages Go for:

-- Garbage collector
-- Robust runtime with concurrency built-in
-- Large package ecosystem with mature libraries

-You can think of Borgo as Rust without the borrow checker if you like, with access to all Go packages.

-Ready to dive in? :)
+Borgo is still early in development, but should be usable!

+This playground runs the compiler as a wasm binary and then sends the transpiled go output to the official Go playground for execution.

+Check the README for instructions on how to run the compiler locally.

 ```rust
 use fmt;

 fn main() {
   fmt.Println("hi")